 In late 2016, REACH India completed baseline surveys in Uttar Pradesh and Bihar.
 Major findings revealed that

 - When it comes to caring for an ill child, frontline health workers know proper protocols, but don’t always carry these out.
 This is called the “know-do” gap.

 - Many providers at health facilities lack the knowledge and assessment skills to manage pneumonia and diarrhea.

 Sharing Results to Reduce Child Deaths

-REACH India’s approach is unique.
-Embedding independent learning and evaluation objectives into a project is not a usual practice, but we have found that this approach helps to increase acceptance of and action based on survey findings.
-REACH staff work directly with project implementers, enabling the MLE team to track program changes and adapt the MLE approach to effectively measure the impact of the intervention.
+REACH India’s approach was unique.
+Embedding independent learning and evaluation objectives into a project is not a usual practice, but we found that this approach helps to increase acceptance of and action based on survey findings.
+REACH staff worked directly with project implementers, enabling the MLE team to track program changes and adapt the MLE approach to effectively measure the impact of the intervention.